smolquants/papr-review-2023-02/review/funding-rates.md

 - Sell paprNFT for ETH on secondary
 - Stake ETH to earn "risk-free" rate

-The yield for this strategy relative to the risk free ETH rate is:
+The yield for this strategy relative to the risk free ETH rate is to first-order:

 ```
 y = (-r + f_perp) + LTV * (r - f_papr)